theam/eLLMental/docs-site/docs/03_components/01_core_abstractions.md

 ### `PineconeEmbeddingsStore`

-eLLMental provides a concrete implementation for Pinecone, which requires defining a URL, an API Key and a space.
+eLLMental provides a concrete implementation for Pinecone, which requires defining a URL, an API Key, and a namespace.

 ```java
 EmbeddingsStore pineconeStore = new PineconeEmbeddingsStore("YOUR_PINECONE_URL", "YOUR_PINECONE_API_KEY", "YOUR_PINECONE_NAMESPACE");